In closed-door meetings at MTV, creators are grappling with how to make entertainment more responsible

 “There’s a misconception that good business is at odds with doing good,” he said.
 “And I strongly disagree.”

-With mental health statistics suggesting a startling 93 percent rise in depression screens during 2020 and the struggles of people like Naomi Osaka casting light on the issue (and a finger at the media-entertainment complex), the issue has an almost moral dimension to McCarthy.
+With mental health statistics suggesting a startling 93 percent rise in depression screens during 2020 and the struggles of people like Naomi Osaka casting light on the issue (and a finger at the media-entertainment complex), the issue, McCarthy believes, has an almost moral dimension.

 “We’re at our best when it’s both entertainment and making a difference,” he said.